Amy Stepp, M.D.

 Graduate School: Ben Gurion University

-Why Maine Medical Center: We wanted to be in a small town (<100,000), we loved that the ocean and other bodies of water are so accessible, we love that all kinds of outdoor adventures are so nearby.
-And the opportunities for good food abound, although we don’t eat out much since our 2 year old terrorizes restaurants!
+Why Maine Medical Center: We wanted to be in a small town (<100,000), we loved that the ocean and other bodies of water are so accessible, we love that all kinds of outdoor adventures are so nearby, and the opportunities for good food abound.
+You get a diverse, interesting breadth and depth of experiences here as the tertiary referral center for the state.

 Katherine Redford, M.D.